 It is always important to protect your users, but protecting the potential victims of student accommodation scams could be even more so.
 Why?
 They are often young people moving away from home and standing on their own two feet for the first time.

-This probably also means that they are first time users to classifieds sites and as such it is imperative to ensure a good user experience to make them come back.
+This probably also means that they are first-time users of classified sites, so it is imperative to ensure a good user experience to make them return.

 This is Besedo